ZakaHaceCosas/personaplus/DOCS.md

 const isCool = usesPersonaPlus ? "yes" : "no :(";
 ```

+Type everything exhaustively.
+Even basic types like `string` and `number` are _recommended_ - of course you don't need to waste your time with this, but preventing the TypeScript LSP from inferring so many times can slightly reduce editor launch time, so every type is acknowledge.

-Type everything, use JSDoc as extensively as possible.
-If using a JSDoc generator extension (which we recommend), remove the `@typedef` prop if generated.
+Also, use JSDoc as extensively as possible.
+If using a JSDoc generator extension (which we recommend), remove the `@typedef` prop if generated; it breaks stuff on VSCode.

 ## 4. Contributing your cool code in a cool way